roe-dl/weewx-DWD/README-en.md

 Unpack the file

 Copy all files in `bin/user/`
 into the extension directory of WeeWX.
-That is often `/usr/share/weewx/user`.
+For WeeWX 4 that is often `/usr/share/weewx/user`.
+For WeeWX 5 `/etc/weewx/bin/user` is common.

 Copy `usr/local/bin/dwd-mosmix`, `usr/local/bin/dwd-warnings`,
 `usr/local/bin/html2ent.ansi`, and `usr/local/bin/wget-dwd` to